Cathariostachys madagascariensis: Ecology

 It is the main food source for several species of bamboo lemurs, the only primates to subsist principally on bamboo.
 The destruction of the C. madagascarensis habitat due to slash and burn agriculture and over harvesting of natural stands has drastically reduced the range of both the greater bamboo lemur and especially the golden bamboo lemur.
 It is unknown how the lemurs can process the high amounts of cyanide, particularly in its growing shoots, without any harm.

 Taxonomy

 It was originally classified as a new species of Cephalostachys by A. Camus in 1925.
 In 1998, in part due to the prior encouragement of the late Dr. T.R.
 Soderstrom of the Smithsonian, S. Dransfield reexamined the classification of several bamboos from Madagascar.
-Dr. S. Dransfield determined that, although sharing many similar characteristics with Cephalostachys, C. capitata and C. madagariensis are distinct from Cephalostachys.
-She placed both in the new genus Carthariostachys.
+Dr. S. Dransfield determined that, although sharing many similar characteristics with Cephalostachys, C. capitata and C. madagascariensis are distinct from Cephalostachys.
+She placed both in the new genus Cathariostachys.